balderdashy/sails-docs/reference/waterline/models/update.md

 ### Notes
 > + This method can be used with [`await`](https://github.com/mikermcneil/parley/tree/49c06ee9ed32d9c55c24e8a0e767666a6b60b7e8#usage), promise chaining, or [traditional Node callbacks](https://sailsjs.com/documentation/reference/waterline-orm/queries/exec).
+> + This method can be used to replace an entire collection association (for example, to replace a user&rsquo;s list of friends), achieving the same result as the [`replaceCollection` method](http://sailsjs.com/documentation/reference/waterline-orm/models/replace-collection).
+To modify items in a collection individually, use the [`addToCollection`](http://sailsjs.com/documentation/reference/waterline-orm/models/add-to-collection) or [removeFromCollection](http://sailsjs.com/documentation/reference/waterline-orm/models/remove-from-collection) methods.

 <docmeta name="displayName" value=".update()">
 <docmeta name="pageType" value="method">